-We have considered delay in immune response and introduced a correlation factor and dynamic switch in the secondary infection model.
+The delay in the immune response, the correlation factor and the dynamic switch in the secondary infection model are the important features of this work.
 The results obtained so forth are very encouraging to further extend this work for the mathematical analysis of the secondary infection model and tune it to the fine details of the unusual virus-host interactions observed in dengue infections with biological data.
 Further work in this direction will surely help in understanding the complex mechanisms involved in dengue pathogenesis.
 It will also be helpful to formulate relevant schemes to develop a dengue vaccine which can provide immunity against all four serotypes in future.